Update: Pictures updated in August 2012.

 - Drain and soak the spinach in cold water until cool.

-- Collect spinach from the bowl and squeeze water out of the spinach.
+- Collect the spinach and squeeze water out.

-*Note: American spinach is very soft and we can eat it raw unlike Japanese spinach; therefore, 1 minute should be more than enough.
+American spinach is very soft and we can eat it raw unlike Japanese spinach; therefore, cooking for 1 minute is more than enough.